bucketeer-io/go-server-sdk/CONTRIBUTING.md

 After pushing your commits to the forked repository, create a pull request to the original repository on GitHub.

+NOTE: When you create a pull request, check that `make all` passes on the root directory.

 ## Code review

 After a pull request created, Bucketeer team members will review it.